NawarajG/test/test1.md

   •	Clean the karmic imprint
   •	If you consciously respond, your destiny will be very much in your hand.

 2. reverse the number using the python

+4. Stay in the pure stillness for 10 minutes

+5. 1 maun brata